Expat Advice: Living in

 What activities, clubs and organizations would you recommend to newcomers to help them meet others?

-Americans in Portugal (firstname.lastname@example.org and on facebook) offers social activities to mark the US holidays and some informational meetings on taxes or similar topics during the year; International Women in Portugal and InterNations Cascais are also helpful, the first on a broad basis related to settling in, the second as a networking organization of global business people.
+Americans in Portugal (email@example.com and on facebook) offers social activities to mark the US holidays and some informational meetings on taxes or similar topics during the year; International Women in Portugal is also helpful on a broad basis related to settling in.

 Moving to Portugal soon?